riigess/Riigess/README.md

   def hello(self):
-    print("Hello, I hope you enjoy what you see!") print("Please, let me know if you have any questions, comments, or feedback. :)")
+    print("Hello, I hope you enjoy what you see!") print("Please, let me know if you have any questions, comments, or feedback.")

 me = SoftwareEngineer()
 me.hello()